nygard/class-dump/README.md

 I added "Swift support" for class-dump.

-Now, the tool can dump Objective-C headers even the executable file uses Swift and ObjC at the same time.
+Now, this tool can dump Objective-C headers even the executable file uses Swift and ObjC at the same time.
 Notice, only ObjC headers can be dumped!

 LAST, THIS IS AN EXPERIMENTAL VERSION.